 There are other protective measures that an organization should apply in order to protect its sensitive data.

-Request Audits.
-Attestation reports on controls—an SSAE 16 or ISO 27001 audit by an independent and objective firm that specializes in technology audits—should be requested and reviewed before entering into an agreement with the service provider and giving them access to your sensitive data.
+- Request Examinations.
+Attestation reports on controls by an independent and objective firm that specializes in technology audits should be requested and reviewed.
+This should occur before entering into an agreement with the service provider and giving them access to your sensitive data.
 In addition, the contract between your organization and the service provider should include language that allows you to conduct audits of their hosting environment and adherence to any data security regulations to which your organization is subject.